tylerhou/site-old/content/posts/iterators-generators-python.md

             yield item
 ```

-The major advantage to yielding values one by one is because the computation
+One major advantage to yielding values one by one is because the computation is
-is *lazy*.
-For example, it's possible the code calling `filter` might not
+*lazy*.
+For example, it's possible the code calling `filter` might not need to
-need to filter out all values as it might not consume the whole sequence.
+filter out all values as it might not consume the whole sequence.

-The downside is that the extra communication overhead can be worse for
+The downside is that the extra communication overhead---resuming the generator,
-performance overall.
-(But it's important to measure your code's performance
+and getting the result---can be worse for performance overall.
+(But it's
-before you optimize!)
+important to measure your code's performance before you optimize!)

-#### Data Structures
+#### Iterators for data structures

 In a similar vein, generators can be used to implement iterators for custom
 data structures.